pupilfirst/pupilfirst/docs/developers/docs/heroku.md

     ```bash
     $ heroku addons:open scheduler
     ```
 3. Add the two jobs using the _Add Job_ option in the dashboard.
-Schedule both tasks to run everyday at following time: `daily_digest` at 3:30 PM UTC and `cleanup` at 6:30 PM UTC.
+Schedule both tasks to run everyday at an appropriate time.
-Use `rake daily_digest` and `rake cleanup` in the _Run Command_ input of the form, for scheduling `cleanup` and `daily_digest` respectively.

 ## File storage using AWS